mcharouk/aws/Certification/advanced networking.md

 * Longest prefix Match
 * Static over propagated. if prefix are the same, VGW tends to not be prioritized because usually we enable the dynamic propagation.
-* For VGW router, DX Propagated over VPN static over VPN propagated
+* For VGW router, DX Propagated OVER VPN static OVER VPN propagated

 # BYOIP